All of the main streets in Cockburn Harbour are paved.

 The mid 1980s saw the construction of

 Club Med, which started the tourism boom of the 1990s and early 2000s.
-Along with increased tourism came large scale migration to meet demand.
+Along with increased international tourism came large scale migration to meet demand for service workers.
 This rapidly began to change the demographics of the islands.

 Belongership was renamed Turks and Caicos Islander Status.